-To put it mildly – you won’t be fitting one of these guys on your roof.
-They’re just too big.
-In fact, these plants operate on a gigantic scale and generate almost 1,000 times the electricity that’d be necessary to power a home system.
+Now, you won’t be fitting one of these guys on your roof.
+These plants operate on a gigantic scale and can generate almost 1,000 times the electricity that’d be necessary to power a home system.
 They can also cost hundreds of millions, sometimes billions of dollars.
-They’re used to help power entire regions, facilities and the like.
+This is why they’re used to help power large facilities and even entire regions.

 Another unique way solar is being used today is for a source of heat, not electricity.
 There’s a form of this technology called solar water heating – that can provide a building with hot water simply by running water itself past an energy collector before dispersing from its source.
 When you look at the cost to heat a building – 14% of it alone comes from water – so this can be a huge cost savings over time.

 Solar heating also helps buildings stay warm without extra equipment and systems.
-When leveraged properly they can completely replace traditional heating systems and are finding a particular home in commercial properties.
-And make no bones about it – not only is the landlord saving money, but he or she also doesn’t have to pass the expense along to his tenants, which is big in the renting world.
-And as always – it’s great to be green when you can – and with zero carbon emissions, it makes solar heating one of the most environmentally friendly options out there.
+When leveraged properly they can completely replace traditional heating systems.
+They are also finding a home in commercial properties.
+Not only is the landlord saving money, but he or she also doesn’t have to pass the expense along to his tenants, which is big in the renting world.
+It’s great to be green when you can!
+With zero carbon emissions, solar heating is one of the most environmentally friendly options out there.